k20054277/LLM-for-better-Compilers/README.md

     curl -fsSL https://ollama.com/install.sh | sh

-once installed, The models Mistral, Gemma, CodelLama can be pulled using Ollama with the following command:
+once installed, The models Mistral, Gemma, and CodelLama can be pulled using Ollama with the following command:

     ollama pull mistral
     ollama pull gemma